nodejs/node/doc/api/stream.markdown

-For Duplex streams `objectMode` can be set exclusively for readable or writable side with `readableObjectMode` and `writableObjectMode` respectivly.
+For Duplex streams `objectMode` can be set exclusively for readable or writable side with `readableObjectMode` and `writableObjectMode` respectively.
 These options can be used to implement parsers and serializers with Transform streams.

 ```javascript